NVIDIA/spark-rapids/README.md

 [Apache Spark](https://spark.apache.org) that leverage GPUs to accelerate processing via the [RAPIDS](https://rapids.ai) libraries.

-Documentation on the current release can be found [here](https://nvidia.github.io/spark-rapids/).
+TEST: Documentation on the current release can be found [here](https://nvidia.github.io/spark-rapids/).

 To get started and try the plugin out use the [getting started guide](https://docs.nvidia.com/spark-rapids/user-guide/latest/getting-started/overview.html).